maidsafe/rfcs/text/0000-safecoin-alternative-implementation/0000-safecoin-alternative-implementation.md

 * We may need to handle the case where a section is receiving payment (e.g. for a Put request), but its `farmed` amount is less than the payment, meaning the coins can't all be recycled by that section.
 This would seem to imply a failure of the farming rate, but potentially we'd need to cover that situation, e.g. by having that section forward a specific new type of message to a neighbour section which _can_ handle recycling that amount of coins.

-* If payment rates weren't variable from section to section, we could omit the `Coin` field from the requests which MaidManagers send to DataManagers.
+* If charges for consuming network resources weren't variable from section to section, we could omit the `Coin` field from the requests which MaidManagers send to DataManagers.
+(For example, if we have a fixed, constant rate of `x` safecoin per TB for `Put`, then the amount of safecoin could be calculated independently at the MaidManagers and the DataManagers.)

 * Instead of `GetTransaction` and `Transaction`, we could possibly use push notifications to notify the sending and receiving clients of a completed transaction.

 * It's unclear at the moment how to discourage spamming the network with `CoinTransfer` requests for tiny amounts without doing something like charging a minimal amount for handling transfers.
 It's also similarly unclear how to discourage the creation of excessive numbers `CoinAccount`s by a malicious client.
 This could potentially be handled by the proxy nodes.
+A further spam scenario (possibly less likely to be detectable by the proxies unless they're also the MaidManagers) is sending many `CoinTransfer` requests to non-existent addresses in order to get refunds.

 * The original proposal suggested allowing new MAID accounts to be given a small amount of safecoin for free to be used exclusively for paying for network resources.
 This may still be required, and would probably require special handling of such `CoinAccount`s.
 However, with the approach described in this RFC, pre-farming may be enough to obviate the need for such special handling.